S-RASTER: Contraction Clustering for Evolving Data Streams: S-RASTER

 Regarding significant tiles, only status changes are communicated from $\mathbold{\alpha}$ nodes to $\kappa$, which is much more efficient than sending a stream with constant status updates for each tile.

-\paragraph{Clustering.} The clustering node $\kappa$ (cf.~Alg.~\ref{alg:cluster}) takes as input a precision value $\mathit{prec}$, which is identical to the one that was used in the $\alpha$-node, the minimum cluster size $\mu$, and a stream consisting of tuples of a flag $\in \{-1,0,1\}$ as well as a value $\mathit{val}$ $\in \{(x_\pi, y_\pi), \Delta_j\}$.
+\paragraph{Clustering.} The clustering node $\kappa$ (cf.~Alg.~\ref{alg:cluster}) takes as input a precision value $\xi$, which is identical to the one that was used in the $\alpha$-node, the minimum cluster size $\mu$, and a stream consisting of tuples of a flag $\in \{-1,0,1\}$ as well as a value $\mathit{val}$ $\in \{(x_\pi, y_\pi), \Delta_j\}$.
 This node keeps track of the significant tiles~$\sigma$ of the current sliding window, based on updates received from all $\mathbold{\alpha}$ nodes.
-If $\mathit{val} = 1$, the associated coordinate pair is added to $\sigma$.
-On the other hand, if $\mathit{val} = -1$, tile $(x_\pi, y_\pi)$ is removed from $\sigma$.
+If $\mathit{flag} = 1$, the associated coordinate pair is added to $\sigma$.
+On the other hand, if $\mathit{flag} = -1$, tile $(x_\pi, y_\pi)$ is removed from $\sigma$.
 Thus, $\sigma$ is synchronized with the information stored in all $\mathbold{\alpha}$ nodes.
-Lastly, if $\mathit{val} = 0$ the associated value of the input tuple represents a period identifier $\Delta_j$.
+Lastly, if $\mathit{flag} = 0$, the associated value of the input tuple represents a period identifier $\Delta_j$.
 This is interpreted as the beginning of this period and, conversely, the end of period $\Delta_{j-1}$.
-Now $\kappa$ clusters, taking $\mu$ into account, the set of significant tiles (cf.~Alg.~\ref{alg:raster}, lls.~12 -- 24) and produces an output stream that represents the clusters found within the current sliding window.
-In this stream, each projected coordinate $(x_\pi, y_\pi)$ is assigned period and cluster identifiers, which leads, after re-scaling the coordinate pairs $(x_\pi, y_\pi)$ to floating point numbers $(x_\pi', y_\pi')$, to an output stream of tuples of the format $(\Delta_j, \mathit{cluster\_id}, x_\pi', y_\pi')$.
+Now $\kappa$ clusters the set of significant tiles (cf.~Alg.~\ref{alg:raster}, lls.~12 -- 24), taking $\mu$ into account, and produces an output stream that represents the clusters found within the current sliding window.
+In this stream, each projected coordinate $(x_\pi, y_\pi)$ is assigned period and cluster identifiers.
+The coordinate pairs $(x_\pi, y_\pi)$ are re-scaled to floating point numbers $(x_\pi', y_\pi')$ by reversing the operation performed in node $\pi$ earlier.
+The output thus consists of a stream of tuples of the format $(\Delta_j, \mathit{cluster\_id}, x_\pi', y_\pi')$.